LSRP: Levenson Self-Report Psychopathy Scale (26-item)

 Response Format

-Participants rate their agreement with each statement using a 4-point Likert scale:
+Participants rate their agreement with each statement on a 4-point Likert scale (Levenson et al., 1995):

 • 1 = Disagree strongly